serhat359/vancat-js/README.md

 ### Function call

 If the expression contains multiple variable-like parts separated by spaces then it will execute a function call.
 The functions can be supplied in a plain object by setting the second argument for the `renderer` function.
+Functions require at least one argument, otherwise the templating engine thinks it's a variable.

 Examples:
 ```